Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Summary and Conclusion

 Utilizing their inferred central dark matter density profiles, we compare them with the predictions from recent cosmological zoom-in hydrodynamical simulations on the relation between the inner slope of a dark matter density profile and stellar mass-to-halo mass ratio in Figure~\ref{fig:gamma_MM}.
 Although some of our sample galaxies are roughly consistent with the predictions from recent numerical simulations, there are large uncertainties in both their inner slopes and stellar-to-halo mass ratios.
 Thus, we cannot make a conclusion about whether the relation exists or not from the current available data.

 We scrutinize the anti-correlation between a dark matter density at a radius of 150~pc and the orbital pericenter distance of a dwarf satellite highlighted by~\citet{2019MNRAS.490..231K} and compare it with simulated dark matter subhalos based on $\Lambda$CDM models~(Figure~\ref{fig:rho150}).
-Although it does not seem that the dwarf galaxies have the anti-correlation, these are roughly consistent with the simulated dark matter subhalos.
-Nevertheless, Antlia~2, Crater~2, and Tucana~3 have very low central dark matter densities, and thus they deviate significantly from the anti-correlation.
-Despite taking into account tidal effects, dark matter simulations seem to be difficult to explain such an extremely large deviation from the other ones.
-However, we should bear in mind that commonly-used subhalo finders are difficult to detect substructures that have very low dark matter densities.
+Although it does not seem that the dwarf galaxies studied here have this anti-correlation, these are roughly consistent with the simulated dark matter subhalos.
+Nevertheless, Antlia~2, Crater~2, and Tucana~3 have very low central dark matter densities, thus deviating significantly from the anti-correlation.
+Even after taking into account tidal effects, dark matter simulations have difficulty in explaining such large deviations from the density-mass relation.
+However, we should bear in mind that commonly-used subhalo finders are not very able to detect substructures that have very low dark matter densities.

+Following several simulation works such as the IllustrisTNG and Illustris, we calculate dark matter fraction within a half-light radius, $f_\mathrm{DM}(< r_\mathrm{half})$ of the sample dSphs.
+While most of low-mass dSphs have $f_\mathrm{DM}\sim 1.0$, the dark matter fractions of massive ones decrease to $f_\mathrm{DM}\sim 0.7-0.8$, but there are large uncertainties.
+On the other hand, due to resolution limits, the simulation results cannot reach low-mass galaxies less than $M_\ast\simeq10^8M_\odot$.
+In order to inspect whether the simulated fractions are consistent with the observed ones, it is necessary to perform much higher resolution cosmological simulations.

-We also estimate the dynamical MLs within the half-light radii of our sample dwarf galaxies~$(M_\mathrm{dyn}/L)_{r_\mathrm{half}}$.
-We confirm that most Galactic dwarf satellites accord with the scaling relation between the dynamical MLs and stellar mass proposed by an NFW dark matter density profile as well as the relation between the MLs and the averaged metallicities at low-metallicity end, even though there are large uncertainties in MLs~(Figure~\ref{fig:MLs3fig}).
+We also estimate the dynamical mass-to-light ratios~(MLs) within the half-light radii of our sample dwarf galaxies~$(M_\mathrm{dyn}/L)_{r_\mathrm{half}}$.
+We confirm that most Galactic dwarf satellites agree with the scaling relation between the dynamical MLs and stellar mass proposed by an NFW dark matter density profile as well as the relation between the MLs and the averaged metallicities at low-metallicity end, even though there are large uncertainties in MLs~(Figure~\ref{fig:MLs3fig}).